Far East prisoners of war: FEPOW Memorial Church

 Our Lady & St Thomas of Canterbury in Wymondham, Norfolk, England was completed in 1952 on the initiative of Father Malcolm Cowin - former Roman Catholic Chaplain to the 2nd Cambridgeshire Regiment and who himself had spent 3½ years in Japanese POW camps.
-The site and a fund to build the church had been provided by Irish labours and USAAF personnel in the area.
+The site and a fund to build the church had been provided by Irish labourers and USAAF personnel in the area.
 While a prisoner he helped construct three chapels in different camps and determined that on his return to the UK he would build a church in memory of those who died in Japanese POW and internment camps.

 It serves as a parish church for the local Roman Catholic community as well as a focal point for the wider FEPOW community.
-There is a FEPOW shrine and an annual FEPOW memorial service held on the nearest Sunday to 14 May the anniversary of the relief of Rangoon.
+There is a FEPOW shrine and an annual FEPOW memorial service held on the nearest Sunday to 14 May, the anniversary of the relief of Rangoon.